prismicio-community/migration-api-example-scripts/README.md

 it would be handy to compose them together to handle all the fields of the document.
 One interesting option is to uses promises.

-While promises are usually used for processing data asynchronously (for example when data over the network), it's not the only way they can be used.
+While promises are usually used for processing data asynchronously (for example with data over the network), it's not the only way they can be used.
 You can create an already resolved promise over a piece of sync data using `Promise.resolve` and then call the `then` method to chain data transformation on the subject of the promise.